Convert your 31 ACT score to SAT equivalent and understand what it means for college admissions.

 ACT Science (31) → no direct SAT equivalent.
 The ACT's Science section remains unique; the SAT lacks a separate science section.
 (The SAT incorporates science reasoning into its Reading and Math questions, eliminating any standalone "science score.")

 Note that the digital SAT format (launched in 2024) comprises precisely two sections: Reading and Writing combined (64 minutes, 54 questions) and Math (70 minutes, 44 questions).
-Therefore, the SAT score of ~680 we mentioned represents the total for the entire Reading and Writing section (both Reading and Writing combined), while the Math score of ~700 applies to the Math section.
 The digital SAT features adaptive testing (each section contains two modules of varying difficulty) and operates entirely on computer.
 Overall, a 31 ACT roughly converts to about 700 Math / 680 Reading and Writing (1380 combined) on the current SAT format.

 Given that the ACT includes a Science Reasoning section while the SAT does not, remember that your ACT composite of 31 excludes science when converting to the SAT.
 The SAT instead integrates science-related questions into its standard Reading and Math sections.
 In practice, this means your ACT Science score (even if 31) lacks a separate SAT equivalent.
 When comparing to SAT, we only consider ACT English, Reading, and Math scores.
 This explains why we focused on English+Reading → Reading and Writing, and Math → Math.